Off the wind on this heading lie the Marquesas

 The two biggest sustainability issues the islands face are overfishing (particularly tuna) and water scarcity.
 Water shortages are common, and as visitors we should make an effort to limit our water usage.
-And as far as food sustainability, it’s pretty much a universal rule that eating locally-sourced food is the smartest thing you can do…and after coming halfway around the world, it just makes sense to try the local food, anyway.
+And as far as food sustainability, it’s pretty much a universal rule that eating locally-sourced food (but watch the tuna intake!) is the smartest thing you can do…and after coming halfway around the world, it just makes sense to try the local food, anyway.
 Bon appetit!

 The Marquesas are a hiker’s paradise!
 The mountains, valleys, waterfalls and beaches, many of them not reachable by road, offer jaw-dropping beauty around almost every corner.
-Just be sure your level of fitness is appropriate to the hike, and keep in mind that the sun can be very strong and hot!
-Outside the main villages it isn’t always possible to buy food or drink, so if you’re going on a more remote hike be sure to bring plenty of water and snacks along.
+Just be sure your level of fitness is appropriate to the hike, and keep in mind that outside the main villages it isn’t always possible to buy food or drink, so if you’re going on a more remote hike be sure to bring plenty of water and snacks along.
 For some hikes a guide is recommended, since trails are not always well marked or maintained.
 Oh, and always have insect repellent with you wherever you go, in case there are ‘nonos’.
-These tiny biting flies can barely be seen or felt, but apparently leave behind a very nasty, itchy welt – enough to ruin your next few days.
+These tiny biting flies can barely be seen or felt, but apparently leave behind a very nasty, itchy welt – enough to ruin a few days of your visit.